neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

 This article provides a step-by-step guide on developmet environment set-up and configuration, smart contract compilation, smart contract deployment on private chain and smart contract invocation by demonstrating how to release NEO-5 assets on NEO blockchain.

-- Set up a local network (URL)
+- Set up a local network
-- Develop and deploy NEP-5 contracts (URL)
+- Develop and deploy NEP-5 contracts

 ## Preparation